LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 We yield the desired interactive data visualization that includes the module type, module section and the module itself:
 {% include posts_25.05.20_3_2_ects_by_modules.html %}
-Beyond this, you can think of including your grades in the treemap or plot your grades over time to explore whether you results vary over time.
+Beyond this, you can think of including a further layer that reflect your grades in the treemap or plot your grades over time to explore whether your results are constant or vary over time.

 Just **feel free** and **be creative**!